 To eliminate last-minute car-homework headaches, carve out a dedicated chunk of time in your busy schedules.
+You can’t always rely on tutoring help sites like edupeet to do their homework for them, even if they can be a life saver sometimes.
 There’s no one size fits all solution: the best time is the one that works best for your family.
 Early risers focus well before breakfast, introverts tend to like the calm after a busy school day, and for many families the only option is after, or even during, dinner.
 Find a time that works and try not to let it take a backseat when something better comes along.

 It’s a good idea to make homework a habit even if your child is too young for “real” homework.
 Building it into your family’s schedule at an early age means he’ll be less resistant (read: it’ll be easier to enforce) as he grows up.
 Many preschoolers will sit to glue googly-eyes or practice cutting, and won’t know enough to complain if you call it homework versus crafts.

 If your child is old enough to protest and you’re exhausted just trying to get him to the table, make his favourite activities off-limits until the work is done (or until a set amount of time has passed).
 In our house screens and hockey are the ultimate motivators, but LEGO and Play-Doh work well too.